Estimated reading time: 13 minutes

 The number one thing I did was start couponing, reading flyers, and visiting the grocery stores to explore and compare prices.

-It sounds daft; however, it was my way of saving our family money, and it worked.
+It sounds strange; however, it was my way of saving our family money, and it worked.

 Two years ago, this past week in March, I was thinking about some of the best Canadian grocery stores I’ve visited over the past ten years since moving here.